For this experiment, give the traditional density jar science experiment a Halloween twist by making a Halloween density

 It’s a spooky season for witches, skeletons, and, STEM activities?

 Halloween can be the BEST time for science and STEM, just because creepy science is so much fun!
-Halloween STEM activities are a brilliant way to show kids how science can be cool.
+Halloween STEM activities for middle school are a brilliant way to show kids how science can be cool.

 Kids will love dropping spooky objects into liquids and seeing how far they go down into the depths.

 Don’t miss the complete list of Halloween science experiments!

 How to Set Up the Halloween Density Jar Experiment

 A density jar is a fun way to learn about the density of objects, and have fun with science at the same time.
 You probably already have everything you need to make this density jar right now.